MarcioArak/MarcioArak.github.io/README.md

 ## Bellabeat Case Study
 [[Link to project]](https://github.com/MarcioArak/BellaBeat-Case-Study)
 * Identified trends in smart-device user data to apply to Bellabeat's marketing strategy
+* Datasets are made publicly available by Morbius and collects data from 30 Fitbit users.
+* Analyzed data from participants such as number steps taken during each day, number of calories burned, and amount of sleep user’s get.
 * Used R and Google Sheets to clean and visualize the datasets from Kaggle
 * Calculated average steps users take and average sleep that users get on a daily basis
 * Calculated the amount of active to sedentary users